aditya7874/Activity-Recognition-in-Egocentric-Videos/README.md

 3. Graph - Number of nodes to be pruned out to form the reduced dictionary of AUs.

 ### FPPA Dataset:
+Yipin Zhou and Tamara L. Berg.
+2015.
+Temporal Perception and Prediction in Ego-Centric Video.
+In International Conference on Computer Vision.
+ICCV.
 ![Screenshot](Dataset.png)